By Diana Cheng

 Prolific Korean auteur Hong Sangsoo’s latest feature, “Hotel by the River”, juxtaposes two seemingly incompatible concepts with his cinematic aesthetics: death and beauty.

 The father-and-sons’ meeting is awkward; after all, Younghwan left them years ago.
-For the first time in their life, Younghwan explains to them the meaning of their names, give them gifts as if they are children, and take cell phone photos with them, apparently lots to catch up on.
-“Side by side” is the meaning of the name of the younger brother, a father’s final urging, and points to the importance of having a firm stand on the streets while communing with heaven.
+For the first time in their life, Younghwan explains to his sons the meaning of their names.
+He gives them gifts as if they are children and takes cell phone photos with them, apparently lots to catch up on.
+“Side by side” is the meaning of the name of the younger brother, signifying a father’s final urging, pointing to the importance of having a firm stand on the streets while communing with heaven.

 More natural and aesthetically pleasing is Younghwan’s encounter with two women (Kim Minhee and Song Seonmi) at the hotel.
 The cinematography is particularly distinguished in this black-and-white film, with the camera stealthily follows the two women outside into the snow-covered ground, both wrapped in long, black coats, ethereal in the vast expanse of whiteness.
 Younghwan sees them through a window and is taken aback by the beauty of the scene.
 He steps outside to chat with them.
 Their conversation is spontaneous, casual and genuine.